wolfrieder/http-response-classifier/ARTIFACT-EVALUATION.md

 [//]: # (estimate the compute time and storage required to run the artifact.)

-**Copied from our README.md:**
-The code was only tested on an MacBook Pro with the 10-core Apple M1 Pro (ARM CPU), 32GB memory, and 1TB storage.
-It is recommended to have at least 32GB memory as tests with
-16GB memory led to memory issues while training the classifiers.
-Therefore, the minimal requirement are 32GB of memory until further tests and optimizations are performed.

-Software: We used PyCharm 2024 and Python 3.10.11.
-MacOS Sonoma and Sequoia as our operating system.

-Storage: around 10GB, however, if we include the raw datasets than this number increases by around 16GB

-Time: around 3h for executing the pipeline -- jupyter notebooks for the figures takes ca. 1h - 2h (clustering takes the most time, followed by calibration)

 ### Hardware Requirements

 [//]: # (If your artifact requires specific hardware to be executed, mention that here.)